Testing

 Behave the way the user expects.

-• bug or functionality issues)
+• detect bug or functionality issues.

-• be confident the calculations are correct
+• be confident the calculations are correct.

 Helps define requirements of what you are looking to build.